-Ketogenic Diet Helps Control Seizures in Child with Epilepsy
+Ketogenic Diet Helps Control Seizures in Infants with Epilepsy

 This hub covers ketogenic diet for epilepsy, a medically supervised nutrition therapy that can reduce seizures for some people.
 Evidence, who it helps, side effects, and practical questions.